 Client DetailsAfter leading Frostburg State University's Web Development through a full site redesign and CMS migration, focus shifted to individual applications.
 The FindIt Directory was the first application chosen because of its heavy usage.
 View project

 Frostburg State University had a previous Online Directory built on an ASP/.NET stack.
-They had initially chosen this stack for the easy integration with IIS and Active Directory due to having a limited web team.
-The previous online directory had a very cluttered design; there were multiple form fields for searching each individual AD Attribute (one for first name, last name, etc) and multiple checkboxes for options like case sensitivity.
-The form also had a hidden priority, so filling in one field would override another without any warning.
-After about two years of being on the FSU Web Team I was tasked with redesigning the entire system from scratch to fit the new website and server architecture I had also recently planned and rebuilt.
+This stack had originally been chosen for the easy integration with IIS and Active Directory due to having a limited web team.
+This previous online directory had a very cluttered design; there were multiple form fields for searching each individual AD Attribute (one for first name, last name, etc) and multiple checkboxes for options like case sensitivity.
+The form also had many complicated legacy features, like a hidden priority causing one field to override another without any warning.
+I was tasked with redesigning the entire system from scratch to fit the new website and server architecture I planned and rebuilt.

 Seconds to Load

 The previous directory had a multitude of built in options.
 There was a switch for everything in ActiveDirectory.
 There was also a plethora of extra search boxes, each extra feature had its own search box as well.
 One to search by building, one to search by office number.
 An alphabetical index was also provided.
 To find a single user, 4-7 clicks was required.

 Speed & Efficiency